Business Adviser to a States Trading Asset

 Guernsey Ports, Guernsey Water, States Works, Guernsey Dairy and Guernsey Waste are trading entities that are part of the States of Guernsey.
-These are the “unincorporated assets”.
+These are the “unincorporated businesses”.

-Each unincorporated Asset is run by a States sub-committee of the States Trading Supervisory Board (STSB) that acts as its board.
-The sub-committee is usually made up of a Chairperson, a political member of the STSB, two or three Business Advisers and the General Manager and Finance Manager of the asset.
+Each unincorporated business is run by a sub-committee of the States’ Trading Supervisory Board (STSB) that acts as its board.
+The sub-committee is usually made up of a Chair, a political member of the STSB, two or three Business Advisers and the General Manager and Finance Manager of the business.

-This page focuses on the role of an unpaid Business Adviser to an unincorporated States Trading Asset – Guernsey Ports, Guernsey Water, States Works, Guernsey Dairy or Guernsey Waste.
+This page focuses on the role of an unpaid Business Adviser to Guernsey Ports, Guernsey Water, States Works, Guernsey Dairy or Guernsey Waste.

-What does a Business Adviser to a States Trading Asset do?
+What does a States Trading Group Business Adviser do?

 Role of Business Adviser